voedger/voedger/design/authnz/reset-password.md

 - code is correct -> it is possible to reset password for an unlimited amount of times
 - code is wrong -> tries amount is limited to 3 times per hour per profile
 - passord is reset for `CDoc<registry.Login>`, not for `CDoc<sys.UserProfile>`
-- `c.sys.ResetPasswordByEmail` has no rate limits
+- `c.registry.ResetPasswordByEmail` has no rate limits

 ## Functional design
 - `sys/registry/pseudoProfileWSID/q.sys.InitiateResetPasswordByEmail`
   - null auth
   - `loginApp/profileWSID/q.sys.InitiateEmailVerification` is called under the hood with `forRegistry` mark with system auth
-- `sys/refgistry/pseudoProfileWSID/q.sys.IssueVerifiedValueTokenForResetPassword`
+- `sys/refgistry/pseudoProfileWSID/q.registry.IssueVerifiedValueTokenForResetPassword`
   - null auth
   - `loginApp/profileWSID/q.sys.IssueVerfiedValueToken` is called under the hood with `forRegistry` mark with system auth
-- `sys/registry/pseudoProfileWSID/c.sys.ResetPasswordByEmail`
+- `sys/registry/pseudoProfileWSID/c.registry.ResetPasswordByEmail`
   - null auth

 ## Technical design
 Notes:
-- `c.sys.ResetPasswordByEmail` called at pseudo profile because `CDoc<registry.Login>` is located there
+- `c.registry.ResetPasswordByEmail` called at pseudo profile because `CDoc<registry.Login>` is located there
 - `q.sys.InitiateEmailVerification` should be called at login's app:
   - profileWSID exists at the login's app
   - we call `sys/registry/profileWSID/q.sys.InitiateEmailVerification`